EC-CS-528-BU-Cloud-Computing/Building-cloud-native-DBaaS-on-Kubernetes/README.md

 This section discusses the implications and reasons of the design decisions made during the global architecture design.
 -->
 TiDB will be deployed on Kubernetes.
 To provide automatic scaling, upgrading, monitoring and self-healing, an operator will be created and integrated with the cluster to operate on TiDB CRD.
 The operator will provide full life cycle management, to provide scalability and high availability.
+The operator will provide full life cycle management, to guarantee scalability and high availability.

 ## 5. Acceptance criteria